kyzn/PRC-Docker/README.md

 # Dockerfile for Pull Request Club

-This instructions to build a container are used to deploy [PullRequest.Club](https://github.com/kyzn/PRC).
+To see built image, visit [Docker Hub](https://hub.docker.com/r/kyzn/prc/).

-Note that this is a WIP and is not complete yet.
+Following instructions can be used to deploy [PullRequest.Club](https://github.com/kyzn/PRC) in near future.
+Note that this is till a work in progress.

 ## Instructions